Malaria & Safety – Chobe NP

 Botswana, and Chobe National Park in particular, is safe to visit in our opinion.

-Flying from lodge to lodge is a very safe way to travel, but Botswana is a popular and safe self-drive destination as well.
-Most self-drive visitors stay in Kasane, which is easy to reach.
-Visitors driving to Savuti, or especially Linyanti, should check the road conditions before heading off.
+Flying from lodge to lodge is a reliable way to travel, but Botswana is a popular and safe self-drive destination as well.
+Conditions throughout Chobe are generally manageable for most self-drivers.
+However, visitors driving to Savuti or the Linyanti Concession should check the road conditions before heading off.

-It is always worth checking the current travel advisories (see the ‘Safety & Security – Botswana’ link below).
+It is always worth checking the current government travel advisories (see the ‘Governments’ Travel Advice for Botswana’ link below).

 Malaria & Vaccinations

-Your travel clinic or local doctor will give you advice on appropriate vaccinations for visiting Botswana.
-Chobe lies in a high-risk malaria zone, so it is advisable to take antimalarial medication.
-Extra safety measures that should be adhered to are using insect repellent (containing at least 30% DEET) and covering up in the evening.
+Chobe lies in a high-risk malaria zone, so you should take antimalarial medication.
+Extra safety measures include using insect repellent (containing at least 30% DEET) and covering up in the evening.
 The malaria risk is highest in the rainy season.
+Your travel clinic or local doctor will give you advice on recommended vaccinations for visiting Botswana.

 Wildlife Viewing

 Incidents with animals are extremely rare.
-There is nothing to worry about as long as you listen to the safety briefing at your lodge check-ins.
+As long as you listen to the safety briefing at your lodge check-in, there should be nothing to worry about.

-When on an organized safari, listen carefully to the instructions given by your guide, and when on a self-drive safari, familiarize yourself with the park rules.
+When on an organized safari, listen carefully to the instructions given by your guide.
+On a self-drive safari, familiarize yourself with the park rules and be alert to your surroundings at all times.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.